 Taking rest: Yeah right!

 This is an immensely active breed, what with both the parents being working dogs and all.
-If you are the kind to snuggle up on the couch with your dog and watch TV or read a book, then please get another breed, as this will be the most wrong choice of dog for you.
+If you are the kind to snuggle up on the couch with your dog and watch TV or read a book, consider another breed, as this may not be the best dog for you.
 If, on the other hand, you are an outdoorsy person with a love for nature, or a fitness freak with a strict jogging or running routine, or neither of the above but having a big yard and maybe some farm animals, then the Border-Aussie would be a good choice.
-The physical requirements of your dog must be met, or else you must be ready to face the deadly repercussions.
-What can be worse than a bored dog?
-A dog that loves to chew!
+The physical requirements of your dog must be met, or you will be left with a a bored dog at the end of the day.

 Not really suited for an apartment life, the Border-Aussie needs space to move around.
 A big house and yard is more appropriate.
-However, if you fulfill its exercise and energy requirements, then there may not be any problems with keeping it in an apartment.
+If you don’t live on a farm, make sure you fulfill its exercise and energy requirements in other ways.

 There are no major known health problems of this breed.
 Its average life expectancy is 12 to 15 years, with 13 being the average.

-Isn't the Border-Aussie a wonderful dog?
-Quiet, playful, positive, friendly, people-loving, what more do you need?
+Isn’t the Border-Aussie a wonderful dog?
+Smart, fun and playful, what more do you need?
 This dog is a sparkly ray of sunshine that can brighten up any day.
 If you wish to have this bundle of energy as your pet, then make sure that you can provide it with its basic needs of exercise and work.
 Then just wait and watch as the love unfolds.